 Southeast of Albertville and Bourg Ste Maurice, the Val-d'Isere ski domaine has 150km of pistes served by 46 lifts with a maximum vertical descent of 1,515m (4,970 feet).
-The Val-d'Isere ski domaine is known for its massive lift-accessed freeriding and for big high-end intermediate pistes.
+The Val-d'Isere ski domaine is known for snowboarding its massive lift-accessed freeriding lines and for big high-end intermediate pistes.
 It is part of the Espace Killy ski region that interconnects Val d'Isere with the quieter slopes above the villages of Tignes.
-The Espace Killy ski region has a combined 300km of pistes served by 79 lifts (24 are drag lifts), and overall, the region is well known for great snow reliability.
+It has a combined 300km of pistes served by 79 lifts (24 are drag lifts), and overall, the region is well known for great snow reliability.
+At over 24,000 acres, Espace Kily is 300% larger than the biggest ski area in North America.

 The Val-d'Isere ski domaine is generally divided into three sectors.
 The Bellevarde sector and Solaise sector are directly accessible by lifts from town.
 The later sector provides access to the third sector, Col de L'Iseran.